 In 1958, the USAF decided to establish a C-130A squadron at Naha Base, Okinawa to support classified missions for the CIA.
 The 21st TCS moved from Tachikawa, Japan to Naha for that purpose.
 From 1959-1960, and from 1961-1962, CIA Air America crews flew 21st TCS C-130As to Tibet to airdrop supplies to Tibetan guerrillas.
 The aircraft were flown from Naha to Takhli Royal Thai Air Base (RTAFB), then stripped of all markings, flew across Burma to Tibet, returned to Takhli where the markings were put back on, and then returned to Naha.

-Then, in August 1960, four C-130As were transferred to a special detachment within the 21st TCS, which in 1961 came to be known as "E-Flight," to fly special supply missions to Laos.
+Then, in August 1960, four C-130As were transferred to a special detachment within the 21st TCS, which in 1961 came to be known as "E-Flight," to fly special supply missions to Laos, Tibet and over China, the latter missions air dropping agents into China.
 These aircraft were later transferred to Takhli RTAFB where Air America crews flew supplies to Laos and ferried Thai Army troops into Laos to fight against the Pathet Lao, thought to be communist guerrillas.